Directions and industry requirements are regularly updated

 When waiting at taxi ranks, drivers should observe physical distancing measures, staying 1.5 metres away from others.

-Cleaning and disinfecting high-touch surface areas that are frequently touched by drivers and passengers can help slow the spread of coronavirus (COVID-19).
+Cleaning and disinfecting high-touch surface areas that are frequently touched by drivers and passengers can help slow the spread of COVID-19.

 Cleaning needs to be conducted in accordance with the DH information on cleaning and disinfection for workplaces.